I Need Help

 Lodging a Complaint

-If you feel that you have been sexually harassed, you may lodge a written complaint with the EOC within 12 months of the incident.
+If you believe you have experienced sexual harassment, you can lodge a written complaint to the Equal Opportunities Commission (EOC) within 12 months of the incident.

-Once we receive your written complaint, our duty officer will contact you regardless of the result of your complaint.
-The EOC will evaluate and investigate a complaint that falls within its jurisdiction, and parties will be encouraged to settle their disputes by conciliation.
+Upon receiving your written complaint, our duty officer will reach out to you, regardless of the outcome of your complaint.
+The EOC will assess and investigate complaints that fall within its jurisdiction.
+We encourage both parties to resolve their disputes through conciliation.

-Conciliation by the EOC is free.
-The role of the conciliation officer at the EOC is to assist both parties to examine the issues that led to the complaint, identify any points of agreement and arrive at a solution in an attempt to resolve the complaint.
-Conciliation is a voluntary process and, while the EOC has a statutory duty to encourage conciliation between the parties, neither party cannot be compelled to settle a complaint.
+Conciliation services provided by the EOC are free of charge.
+The role of the conciliation officer is to help both parties understand the issues that led to the complaint, identify points of agreement, and work towards a resolution.
+Please note that conciliation is a voluntary process; while the EOC has a legal obligation to promote conciliation, neither party can be forced to settle the complaint.

 Before you lodge a written complaint with the EOC, try to document as much information about the situation as possible, such as: